 - Faculty members are responsible for interviewing and selecting students for their REP course.

-- The Office of the Dean will confirm student eligibility.
+- The Experiential Learning and Outreach Support (ELOS) office will confirm student eligibility.

-- Please fill out the 2023 REP Faculty Application Form.pdf, adhering to the word limits.
+- Please fill out the 2024 REP Faculty application form, adhering to the word limits.

 - Please fill out the budget sheet, which is preformatted for you.